Justin-Shan12345/Medicare-Data-Analytic-Project---SQL-Tableau/README.md

 This repository contains SQL scripts and analysis for Medicare data to explore healthcare provider behavior and trends.
 The primary objectives include data cleaning, handling missing values, identifying outliers, and performing exploratory data analysis to derive actionable insights.

 ## Tools Used
-- **PostgreSQL**: Used for all data handling, cleaning, and analysis.
+- **PostgreSQL**: Used for all data cleaning, transformation and analysis.
 - **Tableau**: Dashboard creation and data visualization.

 ## Data Cleaning and Preparation